geopandas/pyogrio/README.md

 Date fields are not currently supported properly.
 These will be supported in a future release.

-The entire `GeoDataFrame` is written at once.
-Incremental writes or appends to existing data sources are not supported.

 ## How it works

 `pyogrio` internally uses a numpy-oriented approach in Cython to read